frgrisk/SASPerformanceAnalytics/README.md

 set input.prices;
 run;
 ```
 After the package is included, the returns can be calculated by calling [return_calculate.sas](https://github.com/FinancialRiskGroup/SASPerformanceAnalytics/blob/master/Performance%20Analytics%20Library/macro/return_calculate.sas).
-Based on the input option, the output data set is called `returns`.
+Based on the input option, the output Data Set is `returns`.
 ```sas
 %return_calculate(prices, updateInPlace=FALSE, outData=returns);
 ```

-Now that we have the returns data set `returns`, we are free to use most of the macros in the package.
+Now that we have the returns Data Set `returns`, we are free to use most of the macros in the package.
 Below are several examples.

 * Calculate cumulative return:
 ```sas